apache/druid/docs/ingestion/hadoop.md

 :::caution[Deprecated]

-Hadoop-based ingestion is deprecated.
+Hadoop-based ingestion is deprecated and scheduled to be removed with Druid 37.0.0.

 We recommend one of Druid's other supported ingestion methods, such as [SQL-based ingestion](../multi-stage-query/index.md) or [MiddleManager-less ingestion using Kubernetes](../development/extensions-core/k8s-jobs.md)

 You must now explicitly opt-in to using the deprecated `index_hadoop` task type.
 To opt-in, set `druid.indexer.task.allowHadoopTaskExecution` to `true` in your `common.runtime.properties` file.
-For more information, see [#18239](https://github.com/apache/druid/pull/18239)
+For more information, see [#18239](https://github.com/apache/druid/pull/18239).

 :::

 Apache Hadoop-based batch ingestion in Apache Druid is supported via a Hadoop-ingestion task.
 These tasks can be posted to a running